aaron97neu/Discovery-World-Pong/src/keyboard-paddle-control/README.md

 # Development
 ## Dependencies
-Docker (and Docker Compose) are required to build the containers.
+Docker is required to build the container.
 Other OCI compliant runtimes like Podman should work.

 ## Build